docker-archive/docker-ce/components/cli/docs/reference/commandline/cli.md

 * `ftpProxy` (sets the value of `FTP_PROXY` and `ftp_proxy`)
 * `noProxy` (sets the value of `NO_PROXY` and `no_proxy`)

+> **Warning**
+>
-> **Warning**: Proxy settings may contain sensitive information (for example,
+> Proxy settings may contain sensitive information (for example, if the proxy
-> if the proxy requires authentication).
-Environment variables are stored as
+> requires authentication).
+Environment variables are stored as plain text in
-> plain text in the container's configuration, and as such can be inspected
+> the container's configuration, and as such can be inspected through the remote
-> through the remote API or committed to an image when using `docker commit`.
+> API or committed to an image when using `docker commit`.

 Once attached to a container, users detach from it and leave it running using the using `CTRL-p CTRL-q` key sequence.
 This detach key sequence is customizable